Mjaiswal50/FinalResumeBuilderBackend/README.md

    with
    cb(null, './build/uploads')
-    Also check if uploadimage folder not included then copy paste it in build folder. step 12.Follow heroku site step 13.Whatever url pops up on terminal use it as baseUrl in frontend in \src\app\services\http-service.ts replace private baseURl = 'http://localhost:5000/api';
+    Also check if uploadimage folder not included then copy paste it in build folder. step 12.Replace in backend in build\controller\resume-controller.js in line no. 474 const path = image_name ? 'http://localhost:5000/' + 'build/uploads/' + image_name : null;
    with
+   const path = image_name ? 'https://xyz.herokuapp.com/' + 'build/uploads/' + image_name : null;
+step 13.Follow heroku site and restart all dynos from actions step 14.Whatever url pops up on terminal use it as baseUrl in frontend in \src\app\services\http-service.ts replace private baseURl = 'http://localhost:5000/api';
+  with
   private baseURl='https://xyz.herokuapp.com/api';
-step 14.
-IF RUNNING BACKEND ON LOCAL SERVER USE NORMAL START SCRIPT ALSO CHANGE PATH OF PATH OF IMAGE STORAGE TO SRC FROM BUILD. step 15.